nopnop2002/esp-idf-http-ota/README.md

 	The firmware will automatically restart.
 	The firmware attempts to connect in AP mode.
 	Cannot connect to the Internet.
+	You can use OTA via AP mode.
+	Open http://192.168.4.1 in your web browser.

 - Reset while in AP mode
 	The firmware attempts to connect in station mode again.